Here is a list of Henry Ford Health System cases – Up News Info Detroit

 Community donations

-Henry Ford appreciates the great amount of support from local companies and organizations that want to donate medical supplies.
-Additional Henry Ford locations accept new and unused medical supplies at their shipping and receiving docks.
+Henry Ford appreciates the great amount of support from local businesses and organizations that want to donate medical supplies.
+Additional Henry Ford locations are accepting new and unused medical supplies at their shipping and receiving docks.
 Hours of operation are also updated:

-- Henry Ford corporate offices, One Ford Place Drive, Detroit, between Second and Third streets, 3 ½ blocks south of West Grand Boulevard.
+- Corporate headquarters of Henry Ford, One Ford Place Drive, Detroit, between Second and Third streets, 3 and a half blocks south of West Grand Boulevard.
 8 a.m. at 3 p.m.
 Monday Friday; 11am. at 4 p.m.
 Sundays

 - Henry Ford Allegiance Health, 205 N. East Ave., Jackson.
 8 a.m. at 3 p.m.
 Monday Friday.